 Description Learners will begin to explore events in a timeline getting a deeper understanding of the calendar, time, cause and effect, tenses and sequencing.
 Learners will eventually write their own historical incident and depict that that in a sequence as a puzzle Leading Question Can you retell history?
-Total Time Required ~5 hours over 5 days Supplies Required Paper, Pen, Colours, Scissors and Cardboard Learning Outcomes Understanding chronology and sequence of stories Comprehending the concept of cause and effect Understanding the past, present and future of events and incidents Retelling stories and incidents orally, in written and drawn formats Developing an understanding of the processes of change and development-both in terms of time and space, through which human societies have evolved Realizing that the process of change is continuous and any event or phenomenon or issue cannot be viewed in isolation but in a wider context of time and space Previous Learning None
+Total Time Required ~5 hours over 5 days Supplies Required Paper, Pen, Colours, Scissors and Cardboard Learning Outcomes Understanding chronology and sequence of stories Comprehending the concept of cause and effect Understanding the past, present, and future of some events Retelling stories and incidents orally, in written and drawn formats Developing an understanding of the processes of change and development-both in terms of time and space, through which human societies have evolved Realizing that the process of change is continuous and any event or phenomenon or issue cannot be viewed in isolation but in a wider context of time and space Previous Learning None week with 7 boxes for each day of the week and the extra days at the bottom.